huggingface/blog/skops.md

 ## Introducing Skops

 At Hugging Face, we are working on tackling various problems in open-source machine learning, including, hosting models securely and openly, enabling reproducibility, explainability and collaboration.
 We are thrilled to introduce you to our new library: Skops!
-With Skops, you can host your sklearn models on the Hugging Face Hub, create model cards for model documentation and collaborate with others.
+With Skops, you can host your scikit-learn models on the Hugging Face Hub, create model cards for model documentation and collaborate with others.

 Let's go through an end-to-end example: train a model first, and see step-by-step how to leverage Skops for sklearn in production.